-The 2014 RCOphth - IGA Research Award is now open; the deadline for applications is 31 January 2014.
+The 2015 RCOphth - IGA Research Award is now open and we are pleased to offer awards up to the value of £75,000; the deadline for applications is 30 January 2015.

 Applicants may be trainees seeking support for a fellowship or senior researchers seeking a grant for a project.
 Applications are invited from departments and individuals based in UK or Eire but the research studies may be carried out elsewhere.